 Some blade servers have connectors for adding an I/O expansion option, such as the IBM HS20 Fibre Channel Expansion Card.
-The BladeCenter unit routes network communication signals from the I/O expansion option to switch modules 3 and 4 on the BladeCenter unit.
+The BladeCenter unit routes network communication signals from the I/O expansion option to I/O modules 3 and 4 on the BladeCenter unit.
 The I/O expansion option is attached directly to the blade server but does not occupy an additional blade bay.

-Note: If an I/O expansion option is installed on any blade server, switch modules for that network interface must be installed in switch-module bays 3 and 4 on the BladeCenter unit.
-See "Switch modules" on page 16 for more information.
+Note: If an I/O expansion option is installed on any blade server, I/O modules compatible with that network interface must be installed in I/O-module bays 3 and 4 on the BladeCenter unit.
+See "I/O modules" on page 16 for more information.